-The orchestra moved into its new permanent home, Hanover Hall, in December 2016 (the former Hanover Street Baptist Church).
+The orchestra moved into its new home, Hanover Hall, in December 2016 (the former Hanover Street Baptist Church).
 Not only does Hanover Hall provide the orchestra with an acoustically safe and enlarged rehearsal space as well as office space, but the Hall is also available for hire at affordable rates by other performing arts organisations for workshops, rehearsals and performances (the audience capacity is c.
 240).
 Thus the new venue also provides future opportunities for other associated forms of music.

-Send Philippa a Message
+Send Julie a Message

 What’s On at Hanover Hall

 Saturday 15 August, 7 pm

 ~ a tour of Aotearoa, solo & together ~